krishnav2001/Life_skills/listening_assertive_Communication.md

 ## Question 1

-**What are the steps/strategies to do Active Listening?**
+## What are the steps/strategies to do Active Listening?

-1.Listen to the speaker attentively.
+1. Listening carefully to the speaker.
-2.Don’t get distracted.
-Listen to the conversation.
+2. Staying focused on what is being told and avoid distractions.
-3.Use positive body language and make eye contact.
+3. Maintaining the eye contact to show attentiveness
-4.Allow the speaker to complete without interruption.
+4. Don't interrupt the speaker until they have finished speaking.
-5.Ask the speaker to explain more.
-Encourage him or her to elaborate.
+5. Ask them to explain a given topic which you found confusing
-6.Listen without judging or criticizing their ideas right away.
+6. Avoid judging or criticizing their ideas immediately.

 ## Question 2